CE-Programming/toolchain/docs/static/makefile-options.rst

 .. rubric:: OUTPUT_MAP

 Outputs a <name>.map file into the :code:`bin` directory that includes section, variable, and function addressing/size information of the compiled program.
-To speed up linking this step can be disabled.
+To speed up linking, this step can be disabled.
 Default: :code:`YES`.

 .. code-block:: makefile